Dental Malpractice in Kentucky: What You Need to Know

 There is no guarantee that a dental malpractice claim will succeed.
 Dental malpractice lawsuits can be difficult to prove and medical malpractice payouts are not the norm.
 However, these types of claims can be proven and won.

 If you, or someone you care about, has been injured by a dental professional, contact legal counsel as soon as possible.
 Under Kentucky law, any malpractice claim, including a claim against a dental professional must be brought within one year of when the injury occurred or reasonably should have been discovered.
-Feel free to email or call 502-771-0588 for more information or to request a free consultation.
+Do not hesitate to email any questions or request a free consultation.
+502-771-0588